-In the interest of rider safety and the safety of our volunteers on the course there will be strict cut off times in place.
+In the interest of rider safety and the safety of our volunteers on the course there will be staged cut off times in place:

-Arriving at the junction at the centre of Bodffordd, where the Canol and Bach split (approx. 23.3 miles), after 10:30* will be directed onto the Tour Bach Route.
+- cyclists must arrive at the junction at the centre of Bodffordd, where the Canol and Bach split (approx. 23.3 miles) before 11:00.
+After this time cyclists are directed onto the Tour Bach route.

-You will be expected to carry tubes, all tools and kit necessary for any on-route cycle repairs.
-It is also advisable to carry a mobile phone.
-There will be pick up vehicles patrolling the route who may be able to carry out very minor repairs.
+You will be expected to carry inner tubes as well as all tools and kit necessary for any on-route cycle repairs.
+We advise that you carry a mobile phone.
+There will be event vehicles patrolling the route who may be able to carry out very minor repairs.